 \subsection{Conductance and sparse basis}

-We will prove Theorem \ref{thm:Main} by obtaining a fairly complete description of the set $\cS$ both above and below $\ad(k)$.
-In a nutshell, for $\alpha<\ad(k)$, $\cS$ admits a sparse basis, while for $\alpha>\ad(k)$ each of the clusters $\cS_1, \dots, \, \cS_N$ admits a sparse basis but their union does not.
+We will prove Theorem~\ref{thm:Main} by obtaining a fairly complete description of the set $\cS$ both above and below $\ad(k)$.
+In a nutshell, for $\alpha<\ad(k)$, $\cS$ admits a sparse basis, while for $\alpha>\ad(k)$ each of the clusters $\cS_1, \ldots, \cS_N$ admits a sparse basis but their union does not.
 This is particularly suggestive of the connection between the clustering phase transitions and algorithm performance.
-Below $\ad(k)$ the space of solutions admits a succinct explicit representation (in $O(n(\log n)^\const)$ bits).
-Above $\ad(k)$, we can produce a representation that is succinct but implicit (as solutions of a given formula), or explicit but prolix (no basis is known that can be encoded in $o(n^2)$ bits).
+Below $\ad(k)$ the space of solutions admits a succinct explicit representation [in $O(n(\log n)^\const)$ bits].
+Above $\ad(k)$, we can produce a representation that is succinct but implicit (as solutions of a given formula), or explicit but prolix [no basis is known that can be encoded in $o(n^2)$ bits].

-Given a linear subspace $\cS\subseteq\{0,1\}^n$, we say that it admits an $s$-sparse basis if there exist vectors $\ux^{(l)}\in\cS$ for $l \in \{1, \ldots, D\}$ such that $d(\ux^{(l)},\u0)\le s$ and $(\ux^{(l)})_{l=0}^D$ form a basis for $\cS$.
-The latter means that the vectors are linearly independent and $\cS = \big \{\sum_{l=1}^D a_l\ux^{(l)}:\; (a_l)_{l=0}^D\in\{0,1\}^D\,\big \}$.
+Given a linear subspace $\cS\subseteq\{0,1\}^n$, we say that it admits an $s$-sparse basis if there exist vectors $\ux^{(l)}\in\cS$ for $l \in\{1, \ldots, D\}$ such that $d(\ux ^{(l)},\underline{0})\le s$ and $(\ux^{(l)})_{l=0}^D$ form a basis for $\cS$.
+The latter means that the vectors are linearly independent and $\cS= \{\sum_{l=1}^D a_l\ux^{(l)}\dvtx(a_l)_{l=0}^D\in\{0,1\}^D \}$.

-We say that an affine space $\cS\subseteq\{0,1\}^n$ admits a sparse basis if there exists $\ux^{(0)}\in\cS$ such that the linear subspace $\cS-\ux^{(0)}$ admits a sparse basis.
+We say that an affine space $\cS\subseteq\{0,1\}^n$ admits an $s$-sparse basis if, for $\ux^{(0)}\in\cS$, the linear subspace $\cS-\ux^{(0)}$ admits an $s$-sparse basis.
 The property of having a sparse basis indeed implies large conductance.
-The proof is immediate\ShortVersionOnly{ and provided in the full version of the paper}.
+The proof is immediate.